fabian-parra/api-rest-mock/README.md

 # api-rest-mock
-Service for mocking API's made in nodejs with minimin dependencies.
+Service for mocking API's made in nodejs with minimun dependencies.